keithbowes/obrun/readme.md

 Bourne shell | You can't run this script without it [zenity]     | Used to produce the dialog
-[gettext]    | Needed for the localized messages (optional, if you don't need localized messages) [xmllint]    | Used to read the settings file (optional, if you don't care about keeping your settings) [Perl]       | Needed to remove entries from the history file (optional)
+[gettext]    | Needed for the localized messages (optional, if you don't need localized messages)

 Other tools used like `find` and `sed` should be included in any POSIX environment that has a Bourne shell.